wxMaxima-developers/wxmaxima/info/README.md

 [Markdown](https://en.wikipedia.org/wiki/Markdown) file - a lightweight markup
 language with plain-text-formatting syntax - not for the HTML files.

-The HMTL files (wxmaxima.html and language specific files like wxmaxima.de.html) are technically not necessary, they can be generated during the build process.
+The HTML files (wxmaxima.html and language specific files like wxmaxima.de.html) are technically not necessary, they can be generated during the build process.
 But if the required tools (pandoc and po4a-translate) are not available, these files are installed, so that the documentation is available (maybe not the latest